Laminations from the Main Cubioid: Introduction

 In this paper, we will make a similar first step for $\ol{{\rm PHD}}_3$ with the hope that our classification eventually yields a suitable combinatorial model.
 Polynomials from $\ol{{\rm PHD}}_3$ satisfy certain dynamical properties.
 These dynamical properties in turn force the corresponding laminational models to have certain properties.
 We will consider all laminations that satisfy these properties and provide a simple classification of these laminations which revolves around a reduction to laminations with model polynomials from $\ol{{\rm PHD}}_2$.

 The cubic Mandelbrot set $\M_3$ or its parts have been studied before.
-Lavaurs \cite{la89} proved that $\M_3$ is not locally connected.
+P. Lavaurs in his thesis titled \emph{Syst\`emes dynamiques holomorphes, Explosion de points p\'eriodiques paraboliques} (Universit\'e Paris-Sud, Orsay, 1989) proved that $\M_3$ is not locally connected.
 Epstein and Yampolsky \cite{EY99} proved that the bifurcation locus in the space of real cubic polynomials is not locally connected either.
 This makes defining a combinatorial model of $\M_3$ very delicate.
 Buff and Henriksen \cite{BH01} presented copies of quadratic Julia sets, including Julia sets which are not locally connected, in slices of $\M_3$; however, these copies are disjoint from the closure of $\mathrm{PHD}_3$.
-In his thesis, Faught \cite{Fau92} considered the slice $A$ of $\M_3$ consisting of polynomials with a fixed critical point and showed that $A$ contains countably many homeomorphic copies of $\M_2$ and is locally connected everywhere else.
+Moreover, McMullen \cite{mcm07} has shown that slices of $\M_3$ contain lots of copies of $\M_2$.
+In addition, Gauthier \cite{gau14} has shown that $\M_3$ contains copies of $\M_2\times \M_2$.
+Observe also that in his thesis titled \emph{Local connectivity in a family of cubic polynomials} (Cornell University, 1992) D. Faught considered the slice $A$ of $\M_3$ consisting of polynomials with a fixed critical point and showed that $A$ contains countably many homeomorphic copies of $\M_2$ and is locally connected everywhere else.
 In particular, $A$ intersects the boundary of $\mathrm{PHD}_3$ along a Jordan curve.

 Roesch \cite{R06} generalized Faught's results to higher degrees.
 Zakeri \cite{Z99} described some important Jordan curves in the boundary of $\mathrm{PHD}_3$, whose points are represented by polynomials with both critical points on the boundary of the same Siegel disk.
-Milnor \cite{Mil92} gave a classification of hyperbolic components in $\M_d$; in particular, he proved that the topology of many hyperbolic components can be reduced to that of $\mathrm{PHD}_3$.
+Milnor and Poirier \cite{MP92} gave a classification of hyperbolic components in $\M_d$; in particular, he proved that the topology of many hyperbolic components can be reduced to that of $\mathrm{PHD}_3$.
 In a recent paper \cite{PT09}, Petersen and Tan Lei introduced an analytic coordinate system on $\mathrm{PHD}_3$ that reflects dynamical properties of the corresponding polynomials.
 The authors planned a sequel \cite{PRT} to this paper, in which the boundary of $\mathrm{PHD}_3$ would be discussed.
 After the main results of our paper had been obtained, we discovered that our work may have some overlap with \cite{PRT}.